 The opulent houses originated in the early 1870s when some of Bay City’s most prosperous families began to build residences along the tree-lined boulevard, eventually becoming one of the town’s main east/west thoroughfares.
 These affluent individuals reflected their wealth in their homes and built exquisite Victorian palaces on well-spaced grounds with vast lawns and adequate setbacks from the road.
 Travel this route to relive a time when logging, shipbuilding, agriculture, and trade flourished in this bayside metropolis.

 Most Asked Questions About Michigan Fall Color Tours

-Once the colors start appearing in late September they will continue strong in the Thumb until mid to late October.
-The further north you go the color gets less evident.
+Once the colors appear in late September, they will continue strong in the Thumb until mid to late October.
+The further north you go, the color gets less evident.